How Do You Remove Popcorn Ceiling Texture?

 Instructions:

 1. Fill any holes or gaps in the drywall with a joint compound.
-Use a putty knife to apply the joint compound to the holes or gaps.
-Smooth out the joint compound with the putty knife.
+Use a putty knife to apply the joint compound to the holes or gaps, smoothing the joint compound with the putty knife.

 2. Allow the joint compound to dry completely.
 This may take several hours or even overnight.

-3. Sand the joint compound smoothly.
-Use fine-grit sandpaper to sand the joint compound smoothly.
-Be careful not to sand too hard, or you may damage the drywall.
+3. Sand the joint compound smoothly using fine-grit sandpaper.
+Be careful not to sand too hard, which may damage the drywall.

 4. Apply a primer to the drywall (optional).
-Applying a primer will help the paint to adhere to the drywall and will also help to cover up any minor imperfections.
+A primer helps the paint adhere to the drywall and covers minor imperfections.

 5. Paint the drywall (optional).
 If you want to paint the drywall, choose a high-quality paint that is designed for drywall.
 Apply two coats of paint for even coverage.